soarsmu/MutliBL/README.md

 Having conda installed on your machine, please execute `bash env_config.sh` to create a virtual environment and install necessary dependencies.

 ## Running Configuration
 Make sure that you are in the root path of this repo.
-There should be `./result` folder in the repo, and the generated file will be stored in this folder.
+There should be a `./result` folder in the repo (if not, please create one), and the generated file will be stored in this folder.

 ### Configuring bug information